Liouville quantum gravity weighted by conformal loop ensemble nesting statistics

-Our paper also gives an alternative proof of the following theorem, which was first proved in \cite{ssw-radii} via Itô calculus.\footnote{\,The expression for the density in Theorem \ref{thm:confradlaw} can be found just below \cite[Equation (2.22)]{brownian-first-passage}.} The proof is based on ideas from this paper in the $\kappa\neq 4$ case and the level line coupling of $\CLE_4$ with the GFF for $\kappa=4$.
-More precisely, in the case $\kappa\neq 4$ we will use the explicit law of the boundary length process associated with the CPI for the case of $\#A=0$ marked points (as derived in \cite{msw-simple,msw-non-simple}) along with an exact computation for this process.
+We give an alternative proof of the following theorem, which was first proved in \cite{ssw-radii} via Itô calculus.\footnote{\,The expression for the density in Theorem \ref{thm:confradlaw} can be found just below \cite[Equation (2.22)]{brownian-first-passage}.} The proof is based on ideas from this paper in the $\kappa\neq 4$ case and the level line coupling of $\CLE_4$ with the GFF for $\kappa=4$.
+In the case $\kappa\neq 4$ we will use the explicit law of the boundary length process associated with the CPI for the case of $\#A=0$ marked points (as derived in \cite{msw-simple,msw-non-simple}) along with an exact computation for this process.
 See Section \ref{sec:ssw}.
-The theorem plays an important role in our proof of Theorem \ref{thm:loopexpconv} and we have carefully arranged our arguments such that they are not circular; in particular, our proof of Theorem \ref{thm:confradlaw} does not rely on Theorem \ref{thm:loopexpconv}.
+The theorem plays an important role in our proof of Theorem \ref{thm:loopexpconv} and we want to emphasize that our proof of Theorem \ref{thm:confradlaw} does not rely on Theorem \ref{thm:loopexpconv}.